Introduction

-At the Long Beach Animal Hospital use of the laser is mandatory for all neuters, and the reason will be obvious when you read this page.
+At the Long Beach Animal Hospital we use the surgical laser for neuters, and the reason will be obvious when you read this page.

 Sometimes people get a jaded mindset when it comes to routine surgeries like neuters, that are performed by the thousands, especially at low cost spay and neuter clinics.
 It is a major surgery, and we treat it as such at the Long Beach Animal Hospital, which you will learn about in this page.